-In addition to this, a party may submit a report - prepared by an expert appointed by the party - to the court as documentary evidence.
-It is also possible to request the court to conduct a witness examination of the experts.
-If the opposing party wishes to rebut the content of an expert report, the opposing party may request that the court allows it to conduct an examination of the expert, or to submit a report prepared by their own expert.
+In addition to the foregoing, a party may submit a report - prepared by an expert appointed by the party - to the court as documentary evidence.
+It is also possible to request that the court conduct a witness examination of the experts.
+If the opposing party wishes to rebut the content of an expert report, the opposing party may request that the court allows it to conduct an examination of the expert or to submit a report prepared by their own expert.